 How Clear Ice Forms on the Great Lakes

-Clear ice like this is very rare on the Great Lakes.
-Water must be able to freeze very slowly so that impurities and air bubble have a chance sink or rise to the surface.
-A slow freezing also allows bigger ice crystals to form, which have few surfaces to scatter light.
-If the water is settled with very little slit or other impurities then there is a chance of forming clear ice.
-This phenomenon is common on inland lakes.
+A clear ice walk like this is very rare in the Great Lakes.
+Water must be able to freeze very slowly so that impurities and air bubbles have a chance to sink or rise to the surface.
+Slow freezing also allows bigger ice crystals to form, which have few surfaces to scatter light.
+If the water is settled with a very little slit or other impurities then there is a chance of forming clear ice.
+This phenomenon is common in inland lakes.

 - Our Water, Our Life – A Video Essay